Yarm: Community and culture

-Fair
+Funfair

-A fair is held in High Street in the third week in October.
-It starts on the Tuesday evening, and is officially opened on the Thursday.
-It lasts until Saturday night.
-It was once a commercial fair that traded in cheese and livestock, but is now primarily a funfair.
-Travellers still attend the fair and ride horses up and down the street on the Saturday.
-The travellers have to wait outside the town until 6:00 pm on the Tuesday, at which point they are allowed to cross the bridge over the River Tees into the town.
+A funfair is held in High Street in the third week in October.
+The funfair tradition evolved from a historic cheese and livestock trading fair.

 Venues

 The Princess Alexandra Auditorium is a 750-seat venue opened in 2012 as a part of Yarm School’s redevelopment.
 A smaller Friarage Theatre is also on the site, with a 140-seat capacity.

 Education

 There are three primary schools in the town: